 These adorable pumpkin hand pies are as easy fall treat that makes a great alternative to traditional pumpkin pie with much less bake time.
-This adorable recipe works well for Halloween and Thanksgiving, but is sure to bring a smile on any crisp fall day.
-Filled with sweetly spicy pumpkin filling, pumpkin hand pies make a delicious dessert recipe.
-They are close enough to a homemade breakfast pastry to enjoy as a breakfast or brunch treat.
-These sweet little hand pies will fill your home with the delightful fragrance of fall as they bake.
+This easy recipe works well for Halloween and Thanksgiving, but is sure to bring a smile on any crisp fall day.

 How to Make a Perfect Pumpkin Hand Pie

-Making the pumpkin hand pies is pretty easier, but there are a couple of tricks I learned along the way that make this pretty simple to do.
+Making the pumpkin hand pies is pretty easy, but there are a couple of tricks I learned along the way that make this pretty simple to do.

-- Make sure whatever cutter you choose to use is at least 2 inches in diameter or else it will be too small.
-If you choose a pumpkin cookie cutter, look for big ones like this one.
+- Make sure whatever cutter you choose to use is at least 2 inches in diameter or else it will be too small to hold all the filling.
+If you choose a pumpkin cookie cutter, look for big ones.

 - Do not skip brushing the pie crust with egg wash!
 The egg wash both helps seal the pie dough and gives the crust a pretty golden sheen.